Brucella Species

 • B. neotomae (desert and wood rats)

-• Most human disease due to B. arbortus and B. melitensis.
+• Most human infections are due to B. arbortus and B. melitensis.

 • There is a correlation between seroprevalence in animals and human cases.